The impact of plasma turbulence on atomic reaction rates in the detached ASDEX Upgrade divertor: Introduction

 Overall, the knowledge base remains limited due to a lack of comprehensive, global simulations in realistic diverted X-point geometry.
-Additionally, given the fact that detached conditions are likely favored for reactor operation \cite{zohm2013, pitts2019} (where we may expect more significant impacts of fluctuation on reaction rates) it is all the more relevant that further studies on the matter be conducted.
-To this end, we present herein an analysis of atomic reaction rates in turbulence simulations of the edge and SOL of ASDEX Upgrade in detached X-point radiating conditions\cite{eder2025b}, performed with the full-f drift-fluid code GRILLIX.
+Additionally, given the fact that detached conditions are likely favored for reactor operation \cite{zohm2013, pitts2019} (where we expect more significant impacts of fluctuation on reaction rates) it is all the more relevant that further studies on the matter be conducted.
+To this end, we present herein an analysis of atomic reaction rates in turbulence simulations of the edge and SOL of ASDEX Upgrade in detached X-point radiating conditions\cite{eder2025b}, performed with the full-$f$ drift-fluid code \reftwo{GRILLIX \cite{stegmeir2019,phoenix-public:grillix26}}.

-The remainder of this manuscript is structured as follows.
-In Section \ref{sec:background}, we briefly introduce the reaction rates being investigated.
-The methodology for evaluating fluctuation-induced rate differences is explained in Section \ref{sec:methodology}, where we also give an overview of the simulations being investigated.
-We then discuss differences between rates obtained from turbulent and mean-field quantities in Section \ref{sec:comparison} and discuss our findings in Section \ref{sec:discussion}, where we also investigate how the bias relates to fluctuation amplitudes and the correlations between input parameters.
+The remainder of this paper is structured as follows.
+Our methodology is introduced in Section \ref{sec:demo} via a simplified toy example.
+The relevant atomic reactions, as implemented in the \grillix\, code, are discussed in Section \ref{sec:reactions}, and the simulations are described in Section \ref{sec:simoverview}.
+Section \ref{sec:comparison} contains the main comparison of mean-field and turbulent rate calculations.
+Our findings are then discussed in Section \ref{sec:discussion}, and placed into context with previous studies on the matter.
 Finally, we conclude our findings in Section \ref{sec:conclusion}.